FREE SHIPPING ON ORDERS OVER $250

 FAQs

-1. Which fish egg is the most tasty?
+1. Which fish egg is the most flavorful?

-Taste varies by preference, although many consider sturgeon caviar the most refined because of its buttery, delicate flavour.
-Salmon roe is richer and saltier, while trout and tobiko offer a brighter, crunchier taste.
+Taste varies by preference.
+Many consider sturgeon caviar the most refined for its buttery, delicate flavor.
+Salmon roe is richer and saltier, while trout and tobiko offer a brighter, crunchier experience.
+Try our Caviar Tasting Set to find your favorite.

 2. Are all fish eggs considered caviar?

-Not all fish eggs are considered caviar.
-True caviar comes only from sturgeon eggs.
-All other fish eggs, such as salmon, trout, or cod, are classified as roe.
+No. True caviar comes only from sturgeon eggs.
+All other fish eggs — salmon, trout, cod, flying fish — are classified as roe, regardless of quality or flavor.

 3. Why is salmon roe not caviar?

-Salmon roe is not caviar because the term “caviar” is legally reserved for salt-cured sturgeon eggs.
-Salmon roe has a firmer texture, a bold salty flavour, and a vibrant orange colour, which sets it apart from traditional sturgeon caviar.
+The term "caviar" is legally reserved for salt-cured sturgeon eggs.
+Salmon roe has a firmer texture, bold salty flavor, and vibrant orange color — delicious, but distinct from traditional sturgeon caviar.

-4. What are the expensive fish eggs called?
+4. What are the most expensive fish eggs called?

-The most expensive fish eggs are high-grade sturgeon caviar, especially Beluga, Osetra, and Sevruga.
-These varieties are prized for their smooth texture, subtle flavour, and rarity.
+The most expensive fish eggs are high-grade sturgeon caviar — especially Beluga Hybrid, Osetra, and Sevruga.
+These are prized for their smooth texture, subtle flavor, and rarity.
+Our Haute Entrée Founder's Selection and Haute D'Or Osetra represent the pinnacle of what we offer.

 Previous post